-In 2005, Renner directed a short film based on the Stephen King story, All That You Love Will Be Carried Away.
+Renner has always been interested in filmmaking, as well.
+In 2004, Renner directed a short film based on the Stephen King story, All That You Love Will Be Carried Away.
 King sold him the rights for $1.
-It starred Joe Bob Briggs and the late-great Harvey Pekar.
-And it premiered at the Montreal World Film Festival.
+The movie starred Joe Bob Briggs and the late-great Harvey Pekar.
+It premiered at the 2005 Montreal World Film Festival.

 Sometimes Renner pretends to smoke cigarettes because he wants to feel relaxed but is too afraid of the harmful effects to actually light it.